jerolba/jfleet/README.md

 ```

-As JPA, JFleet follows the convention of using the field name if no `@Column` name is provided, or the class name if no `@Table` name is provided.
+Like JPA, JFleet follows the convention of using the field name if no `@Column` name is provided, or the class name if no `@Table` name is provided.

 Given a collection of objects Customer to persist in MySQL with the Load Data technique, you only need to provide a JDBC Connection: